Nonexistence of semiorthogonal decompositions and sections of the canonical bundle: Abstract

 \section{Abstract}

-We investigate semiorthogonal decomposition(SOD)s of the derived category of coherent sheaves on a smooth proper variety.
-We prove that global/local sections of the canonical bundle give a strong constraint on the supports of objects in one of the semiorthogonal summands.
-We also show that SODs are rigid under the action of topologically trivial autoequivalences.
-As applications of these results, we prove the non-existence of non-trivial SODs for various minimal models.
+For any admissible subcategory of the bounded derived category of coherent sheaves on a smooth proper variety, we prove that sections of the canonical bundle impose a strong constraint on the supports of the objects of the subcategory or its semiorthogonal complement.
+We also show that admissible subcategories are rigid under the actions of topologically trivial autoequivalences.
+As applications of these results, we prove that the derived category of various minimal varieties in the sense of the minimal model program admit no non-trivial semiorthogonal decompositions, generalizing the result for curves due to the second author to higher dimensions.
+The case of minimal surfaces is further investigated in detail.